iSupply ceased trading in 2020 and was taken over by EDF Energy.

 According to the official iSupplyEnergy website, the company’s energy plans included 100% green electricity from renewable sources like solar and wind.

 The company had long term plans to include green gas, which involved 100% carbon-neutral gas, while also investing in carbon reduction projects to offset carbon emissions.

 While iSupplyEnergy did not provide electricity to businesses, EDF Energy does.
 EDF Energy is one of the Big Six U.K. energy suppliers.

 When it comes to bills, iSupplyEnergy accounts were all online and paperless.
 Meter readings were submitted online through your account.
 Each new account had to be paid by a monthly direct debit, except for prepayment meters, where a prepayment key needed to be topped up before you could use the energy.

 iSupplyEnergy’s customer base consisted of domestic users.
 On Trustpilot, iSupplyEnergy reviews show the company had an aggregate rating of 4.2, which is good.
 However, several customer complaints seem to have gone unsolved or led to frustrated reviews.

 Another issue arose in 2019 when iSupply Group was accused of allowing customer bills to accrue to as high as £800 before demanding payment. iSupplyEnergy was one of five energy companies involved in this unethical business practice, including overcharging customers.

 The industry body Ofgem fined them £1.5 million.
 Customers who were overcharged should be compensated, according to the ruling made after the incident.

-In a survey of energy companies conducted by Which?, iSupplyEnergy reviews indicate that the company has a customer score of 64%, which is one percentage point above the average of 35 energy companies in the U.K.
+In a survey of energy companies conducted by Which?, iSupplyEnergy reviews indicated that the company had a customer score of 64%, which was one percentage point above the average of 35 energy companies in the U.K.

 iSupply offers 100% renewable power